ccamel/awesome-ccamel/README.md

 ## Clojure

 - [FundingCircle/jackdaw](https://github.com/FundingCircle/jackdaw) - A Clojure library for the Apache Kafka distributed streaming platform.
-- [TheSethRose/Copilot-Kit](https://github.com/TheSethRose/Copilot-Kit) - A comprehensive collection of language-agnostic templates and structured prompts for GitHub Copilot that can be customized for any programming language and project type.
 - [francoisroyer/clj-cqrs](https://github.com/francoisroyer/clj-cqrs) - A reference implementation of CQRS and Event Sourcing in Clojure.
 - [francoisroyer/clj-xai](https://github.com/francoisroyer/clj-xai) - A repository of AI/ML algorithms in Clojure, with a focus on interpretability and explainability.
 - [metabase/metabase](https://github.com/metabase/metabase) - The easy-to-use open source Business Intelligence and Embedded Analytics tool that lets everyone work with data :bar_chart: